xma711/notebook/math/newton_raphson_method/README.md

 If there is a converge, the answer will satisfy f(x) = 0;

-If there are multiple answers, i can try and error with a few different x0.
+If there are multiple answers, we can do trial and error with a few different x0.

 Example
 ------------------